 - If you complete all 16 hikes in any passport, we’ll have something extra-special for you.

-Unfortunately the Los Alamos Trails app is not working or available for downloads at this time.
-We are in the process of getting the app updated and fixed.
-For now we recommend downloading the app AllTrails, which has many of Los Alamos’s trails on it.
+The Los Alamos Trails app is in beta testing as of August 2021.
+Click the link to download a version to try out and send us feedback about.
 Prefer paper?
 Pick up trail maps at the nature center or the municipal building for Los Alamos trails.
 Or check them out on the web at the Los Alamos County Open Space page.
 The app is not available for new downloads at the moment because it is being updated to include all trails in the Passport program.
 Stay tuned for updates on the re-release of the app!